sdgtt/jenkins-shared-library/doc/source/vagrant.rst

 * ``get_agents()``: return names of all online Jenkins agents.
 * ``call()``: uses ``get_agents()`` to search for a Jenkins agent called "win-vm" and return the name or if nothing is found, function will display error logs.

-Click `here <https://github.com/sdgtt/jenkins-shared-library/blob/add-vagrant-scripts/vars/check_node.groovy>`_ for code.
+Click `here for check_node code <https://github.com/sdgtt/jenkins-shared-library/blob/add-vagrant-scripts/vars/check_node.groovy>`_.

 get_vagrant_vm_id()
 -------------------